AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 ```

-To tell JavaScript that what's inside the curly braces is an object literal that we want to implicitly return we need to wrap everything inside parenthesis.
+To tell JavaScript that what's inside the curly braces is an `object literal` that we want to implicitly return we need to wrap everything inside parenthesis.

-Writing race or race:race is the same.
+Writing `race` or `race:race` is the same.

+&nbsp;

 ## Arrow functions are anonymous